Jaga-adipathi/The-Spark-Foundation-GRIP/README.md

 ### About the task:
 This task is Supervised Machine Learning(ML) and such kind of learning includes the training of the model on a labelled dataset that includes both training and validation of datasets.
 The Labelled dataset is one that has both input and output parameters.

+Linear Regression with Python Scikit Learn In this notebook we will see how the Python Scikit-Learn library for machine learning can be used to implement regression functions.
+We will start with simple linear regression involving two variables.

+We will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.

+Data can be found at http://bit.ly/w-data

+At the end after building our model we will test that what will be predicted score if a student study for 9.25 hrs in a day?

 ## TASK 2: Prediction Using Unsupervised Machine Learning

 ### Objective: